Visa policy of Lesotho: Visa exemption

+Ordinary passports

-Nationals of the following 22 countries and jurisdictions do not require a visa to enter Lesotho for visits up to 14 days:
+Holders of ordinary passports of the following countries and territories may enter Lesotho without a visa for the following period:

 1 - Including all classes of British nationality.

+2 - Ireland and Malta can enter for a period of 90 days instead.

+Non-ordinary passports

-Nationals of China holding diplomatic or service passports do not require a visa.
+Citizens of China holding diplomatic or service passports may enter Lesotho without a visa.

-e-Visa
+Electronic Visa (e-Visa) (suspended)

 Lesotho introduced an e-Visa system on 1 May 2017.

-Foreign citizens may apply for tourism, business, student and diplomatic types of visa online through the eVisa system.
+Foreign citizens may apply for tourism, business, student and diplomatic types of visa online through the e-Visa system.

-Electronic visas are processed within 72 hours.
+Electronic visa is processed within 72 hours.
 Visitors with a single-entry visa to Lesotho may remain for a maximum period of 44 days.
 Visitors with multiple-entry visa may travel in and out of Lesotho only within 180 days.
 Visitors must apply for an extension if their stay is prolonged.

+Electronic visa processing has been suspended.

 Transit

 There are no transit facilities in Lesotho.

 Visitor statistics

-Most visitors arriving to Lesotho were from the following countries of nationality:
+Most visitors arriving in Lesotho were from the following countries of nationality: